Havana Brown: Etymology

+Swiss Mountain Cat

 It has been documented that self-brown cats were shown in Europe in the 1890s, one name given to these was the Swiss Mountain Cat.
-These disappeared until post–World War II, with the most likely explanation that the Siamese Cat Club of Britain discouraged their breeding.
+These disappeared until post–World War II, with the most likely explanation that the British Siamese Cat Club discouraged their breeding.
 The Swiss Mountain Cat was never used in the breeding programs of the modern Havana Brown.
 However, they likely share genetics inherited from the Siamese.

 Breed development

-In the early 1950s a group of English cat fanciers began working together with an intent to create a self brown cat of Foreign Type.
+In the early 1950s a group of British cat fanciers began working together with an intent to create a self brown cat of Foreign Type.
 They called themselves "The Havana Group", later to become "The Chestnut Brown Group".
 This group of breeders created the foundation of the Havana Brown cat of today.
 The ladies credited with this effort include Mrs. Armitage Hargreaves of Laurentide Cattery, Mrs. Munroe-Smith of Elmtower Cattery, the Baroness Von Ullmann of Roofspringer Cattery, Mrs. Elsie Fisher of Praha Cattery, and Mrs. Judd of Crossways Cattery.
 These breeders, by selectively breeding a Siamese cat which carried the chocolate gene to a black cat that also carried the chocolate gene, were able to produce chestnut (chocolate) coloured kittens.

+Early breeders introduced an Oriental Siamese type Russian Blue into their breeding.
+However, using current genetic testing, it is believed that almost none remain in the gene pool.